How to Ensure Secure Package Delivery in Your Residential Community

 In much the same way that holding mail and deliveries while a resident is out of town discourages burglars from breaking into houses, regularly cleaning the common areas — cutting the grass, picking up trash, buffing out graffiti, washing windows — greatly diminishes the likelihood that thieves will target a property.

 There are many ways that homebuilders or community managers can decrease the chance of parcel theft, as well as reduce the chance that a residential community will be targeted by criminals.
 However, the most effective means of preventing parcel theft is by storing multiple packages in Parcel Pending lockers, keeping them safe and secure until residents are able to retrieve them.

 With Parcel Pending lockers, package retrieval is secure, convenient, and contact-free.
-Lockers also help reduce operational costs in a housing community, while providing smart solutions like refrigerated lockers to make package delivery more dynamic than ever before.
+Lockers also help reduce operational costs in a housing community, while providing smart solutions, such as refrigerated parcel lockers for food deliveries, to make perishable deliveries more dynamic than ever.
 Relieve the community’s worries about package theft with safe, secure, package delivery via Parcel Pending smart lockers.

 Adding new amenities may not be at the top of most properties’ to-do list right now.
 But if you do need help with package management, Parcel Pending is available to help.
 Reach out to a member of Parcel Pending’s team to find a solution that fits a range of properties’ unique needs and budget.

 - Hu, Winnie & Haag, Matthew.
 New York Times.
 90,000 Packages Disappear Daily in N.Y.C.
 Is Help on the Way?.
 (2019, December 3). https://www.nytimes.com/2019/12/02/nyregion/online-shopping-package-theft.html.